PlaidCloud/website/content/en/docs/reference/kubernetes-api/config-and-storage-resources/volume.md

       information about the serviceAccountToken data to project

       <a name="ServiceAccountTokenProjection"></a>
       *ServiceAccountTokenProjection represents a projected service account token volume.
-This projection can be used to insert a service account token into the pods runtime filesystem for use against APIs (Kubernetes API Server or otherwise).*
+This projection can be used to insert a service account token into the pods runtime filesystem for use against APIs (PlaidCloud API Server or otherwise).*

       - **projected.sources.serviceAccountToken.path** (string), required